corda/corda/docs/source/api-contract-constraints.rst

 Before version 4, the constraint propagation logic was expected to be enforced in the contract verify code, as it has access to the entire Transaction.

-Starting with version 4 of Corda, the constraint propagation logic has been implemented and enforced directly by the platform, unless disabled using ``@NoConstraintPropagation`` - which reverts to the previous behavior.
+Starting with version 4 of Corda the constraint propagation logic has been implemented and enforced directly by the platform, unless disabled by putting ``@NoConstraintPropagation`` on the ``Contract`` class which reverts to the previous behavior of expecting apps to do this.

 For contracts that are not annotated with ``@NoConstraintPropagation``, the platform implements a fairly simple constraint transition policy to ensure security and also allow the possibility to transition to the new ``SignatureAttachmentConstraint``.